NOAA-GSL/VxIngest/meta_update_middleware/README.md

 Make sure settings.json is in the same folder as the meta-update executable

 ### configuration
+credentials file
+meta-update picks up Couchbase conection information from this file, example below Please note that the cb_user and cb_password values should be replaced with actual values
+cb_host: adb-cb1.gsd.esrl.noaa.gov
+cb_user: ***
+cb_password: ***
+cb_bucket: vxdata
+cb_scope: _default
+cb_collection: METAR

+To pint to cluster, use
+cb_host: adb-cb2.gsd.esrl.noaa.gov,adb-cb3.gsd.esrl.noaa.gov,adb-cb4.gsd.esrl.noaa.gov

 settings.json
-Set the couchbase cluster, bucket, scope, collection and credentials in this file If there is more than one database section in private.databases, the program uses databases[0] as target and databases[1] as source.
-This is useful if we need to test, but the updated meta-data should not be overwritten in the source database.
-For example:
-    databases[0] set to vxdatatest
-    databases[1] set to vxdata
-    This will extract meta-data information from vxdata and then update metadata in vxdatatest
+Defines each app and its docType and subDocTypeß

 ## updating the metadata
 ## cd VxIngest/meta_update_middleware
-## to update meta-data using ./settings.json for all apps
+## to update meta-data using ~/credentials, ./settings.json for all apps
 go run .
-## to update meta-data using an alternate settings file and/or for a specific app (surface)
+## to update meta-data with specific credentials,settings and/or for a specific app (ceiling)
-go run . ./settings.json surface
+go run . -c ~/credentials -s ./settings.json -a ceiling

-/Users/gopa.padmanabhan/git/ascend/VxIngest/meta_update_middleware/sqls/test/metadata_new_structure.json